1954 Arizona gubernatorial election: Candidates

+Results

 Democratic primary

 The Democratic primary took place on September 7, 1954.
 Due to the Republican Party tidal wave led by Dwight D. Eisenhower in 1952, incumbent U.S. Senator Ernest McFarland lost his bid for reelection to the United States Senate to Barry Goldwater.
 He subsequently decided to run for the office of Governor of Arizona and challenge incumbent Republican Governor John Howard Pyle, the first Republican to hold the office for more than two decades.
 McFarland was challenged in the primary by State Senator William F. Kimball, but McFarland easily won.